-You must inform DVLA if you change the vehicle classification.
-It is the law for UK registered vehicles.
+You must inform DVLA any time you make a vehicle classification change.
+It is the law for all registered vehicles in the United Kingdom.

 UPDATE V5C REGISTRATION: This section clarifies situations when you must update your V5C registration certificate (log book).